-The impact of the support provided is reviewed and progress is measured by maving back to the "assess" stage.
+The impact of the support provided is reviewed and progress is measured by moving back to the 'assess' stage.
+Staff will use a range of tools and sources to assess whether a child is in need of extra support.
+This may include guidance from external specialists.